wdpypere/docs-test-comps/docs/CCM/element.md

 ### DESCRIPTION

-The class Element is a base class for classes Property and Resource.
-The class Element implement those methods that are common to all elments.
+The class `EDG::WP4::CCM::Element` implements those methods that are common to all elements and represents a `Property`.
+The class <EDG::WP4::CCM::Element> is a base class for `EDG::WP4::CCM::Resource`, which has additional methods.

 Type constants: